grz0zrg/fas/README.md

 };
 ```

-Note : Some effect parameters may actually need an effect initialization which will pause audio for a short amount of time.
-Example : Convolution impulse index; delay max del; comb filter loop time
+Note : Some instrument parameters may actually need an initialization which will pause audio for a short amount of time.
+Example : Spectral window size, Physical modelling drop deattack, Physical modelling bar boundary condition

 Server actions, packet identifier 5 (audio may be paused for a short amount of time on any reload actions otherwise it is real-time):